subnub/myDrive/readme.md

 #### Issues

 - Video streaming does not always work, especially on Safari.
-- PWA downloads does not work on iOS.
+- PWA downloads does not work on iOS (This may be a current iOS limitation and not a myDrive issue).
 - Upload folder will sometimes fail on complex folder structures.
 - Generating video thumbnails with the default method will often fail, requiring the whole file to be downloaded to temporary storage and then the thumbnail generated from that.

 #### Future improvments

 - An alternative to using mongoDB
+- Dark mode
+- Enhance service worker, currently only caches thumbnails.
+This includes potentially adding offline support.
 - Typescript type cleanup
 - Better error handling
 - Logging